GregHilston/bluesky/README.md

 A Go-based project for interacting with the Bluesky social network.

+This code was originally discussed on [my blog](https://www.greghilston.com/post/drinking-from-a-firehose/).

 ## Installation

 Ensure you have Go 1.23.3 or later installed on your system.